Cyber Insurance Against Cyberattacks on Electric Vehicle Charging Stations: Introduction

-Recent studies in \cite{maynard2015business, lau2020cybersecurity, yang2020premium} have considered cyber insurance mechanisms for power grids, and \cite{ hoang2017charging} specifically focuses on EVs.
-In \cite{maynard2015business}, Maynard and Beecroft qualitatively studied the need for cyber insurances in the U.S. power grids using the \textit{Erebos} trojan attack, which can incur financial loss up to \$223.8 billion.
-Lau \textit{et al.} in \cite{lau2020cybersecurity} demonstrated that insurance premiums for transmission companies depend on the allocation of defense resources across the network and can be reduced up to $\approx 50\%$, if optimized with domain-specific insights from transmission network operations.
-In \cite{lau2020cybersecurity}, power grid cyberattacks are modeled using a Semi-Markov Process (SMP), which makes it possible to realistically capture stochastic transitions between ``nominal'' and ``attacked'' system states.
-The case study uses the synthetic IEEE Reliability Test System (RTS)-96 test bed.
-Similarly, using another artificial IEEE benchmark, Yang \textit{et al.} demonstrated in \cite{yang2020premium} the effects of generator ramping rates, bus loading, and intrusion probabilities on cyber insurance premiums.
+Recent studies in \cite{maynard2015business, lau2020cybersecurity, lau2021coalitional, liu2020actuarial, yang2020premium} consider cyber insurance mechanisms for the power grids, and \cite{ niyato2017cyber, hoang2017charging} specifically focus on EVs.
+Maynard and Beecroft \cite{maynard2015business} study the need for cyber insurances in the U.S. power grids using the \textit{Erebos} trojan attack, which can incur financial loss up to \$223.8 billion.
+Lau \textit{et al.} \cite{lau2020cybersecurity} show that insurance premiums for transmission companies depend on the allocation of defenses across the network and can be reduced up to $\approx 50\%$, if optimized with domain-specific insights from transmission network operations.
+Furthermore, Lau \textit{et al.} \cite{lau2021coalitional} show that insurance premiums can be cheaper than in \cite{lau2020cybersecurity}, if the transmission companies collectively insure themselves without a third-party insurer.
+Similarly, Liu \textit{et al.} \cite{liu2020actuarial} show that the insurance premiums for the transmission companies increases if they have operational interdependence.
+This premium increase is caused by the increment in interdependent cyber risks.
+In \cite{lau2020cybersecurity, liu2020actuarial}, power grid cyberattacks are modeled using a Semi-Markov Process (SMP), which makes it possible to realistically capture stochastic transitions between ``nominal'' and ``attacked'' system states.
+The case studies in \cite{lau2020cybersecurity,lau2021coalitional, liu2020actuarial} use the synthetic IEEE Reliability Test System-96 benchmark.
+Similarly, using another artificial IEEE benchmark, Yang \textit{et al.} \cite{yang2020premium} demonstrate the effects of generator ramping rates, bus loading, and intrusion probabilities on cyber insurance premiums.
 The results in \cite{yang2020premium} suggest that premiums increase as the likelihood of intrusion, which nonlinearly depends on bus loading, increases.
-Honag \textit{et al.} in \cite{hoang2017charging} demonstrated that a cyber insured EV minimizes its gross charging cost, even under Denial-of-Service (DoS) attacks during charging.
-However, the studies in \cite{maynard2015business, lau2020cybersecurity, yang2020premium, hoang2017charging} are limited in two notable aspects.
-First, they assume that the insurer knows insurance policy parameters, e.g. the probability of an attack on the insured entity, with perfect accuracy.
-Second, attack scenarios (e.g. \textit{Erebos} trojan in \cite{maynard2015business}) or attack implementations deal with artificial data sets, which are customized to show profound attack effects.
+Niyato \textit{et al.} \cite{niyato2017cyber} demonstrate that a cyber-insured EV minimizes its cost even during DoS attacks on EVCSs.
+Furthermore, Honag \textit{et al.} \cite{hoang2017charging} demonstrate that cyber-insured EV charging is also profit-maximizing when supplying vehicle-to-grid services to the power grid.
+However, the studies in \cite{maynard2015business, lau2020cybersecurity, lau2021coalitional, liu2020actuarial, yang2020premium, hoang2017charging,niyato2017cyber} are limited in two notable aspects.
+First, they assume that the insurer knows insurance policy parameters, e.g., the probability of an attack on the insured entity, with perfect accuracy.
+Second, attack scenarios (e.g., \textit{Erebos} trojan in \cite{maynard2015business}) or attack implementations deal with artificial data sets, which are customized to show profound attack effects.